 Jesus quotes the Old Testament book of Deuteronomy when responding to the devil.
 He’s saying, “I’m living in this place of surrender to God.
-Every word that comes out of God’s mouth, that’s what I’m feeding on right now.
+Every word that comes out of God’s mouth that’s what I’m feeding on right now.
 I don’t need to make a loaf at the devil’s request.”
 Could Jesus have turned the rock into bread?
 Yes, of course.
 But Jesus never uses miracles for himself.
 Have you noticed that?
 Here is the Old Testament connection; where Adam failed by taking a bite, Jesus won by not falling for it here.
-Adam did take a bite, Jesus did not.
+Adam did take a bite, but Jesus did not.

 For just as through one man’s disobedience of the one man the many were made sinners, so also through the obedience of one man the man will be made righteous.